PPC Interview Questions and Answers (How to Hire a PPC Manager)

 With some background in PPC, you can ensure that you are hiring or outsourcing the right person for the job (and your company).

 PPC stands for Pay Per Click.
 PPC is a marketing model where advertisers pay for each click their ads generate.
-Google Search Ads, Microsoft Ads (Bing), and Amazon Ads are typically what comes to mind when you hear the word PPC, with Google Search Ads being the largest player in the space.
+Google Search Ads, Microsoft Ads (Bing), and Amazon Ads are typically what come to mind when you hear the word PPC, with Google Search Ads being the most significant player in the space.

 These “Search Ads” are often listed at the top of the search engine results page (SERP) when someone searches for terms related to one of the keywords you are targeting.
-Advertisers bid on those spots in an attempt to display their created ad to a targeted audience.
+Advertisers bid on those spots to display their created ad to a targeted audience.

 2. Filter Through Suitable Candidates